Ranvir Shorey, Purbi Joshi shoot for 'Metro Park 2' in New Jersey

 Advtg.

-The second season of “Metro Park” is written by Ajayan Venugopalan and directed by Abi Varghese ans Ajayan Venugopalan.
-The season will stream on Eros Now.
+The second season of “Metro Park” is written by Ajayan Venugopalan and directed by Abi Varghese and Ajayan Venugopalan.
+The season will stream on Eros Now. –ians/sim/vnc

 Advtg.